Special Report: An image makeover for Myanmar Inc

 One part of Aung Ko Win's empire is struggling.
 In 2010, he launched a domestic airline called Air KBZ.
 One of its three aircraft crashed at Thandwe airport in February.
 No injuries were reported among the 51 passengers, who included foreigners bound for Ngapali, Myanmar's best-known beach.

 Air KBZ's chairman is the tycoon's daughter, Nang Lang Kham.
 "I still have a lot to learn from my father," she says.
-"We are trying to modernize our banking business and restructure our organization as well."
+"We are trying to modernise our banking business and restructure our organisation as well."

 CRONIES REBORN?